Membership application form

-Once the application is submitted by a prospective member, the new member record is automatically added into your database and a number of automatic actions take place.
-Among other actions, an application invoice is generated, and password and application initiation emails are sent.
+Once the application is submitted by a prospective member, a new record is automatically added into your database and a number of automatic actions take place.
+Among other actions, an application invoice is generated, and password emails are sent.

 Setting up the membership application form

 Setting up the membership application form involves the following steps.